Tift College: History

-Tift College was founded in 1849 as the Forsyth Female Collegiate Institute.
-It was renamed Monroe College in 1857 and as Bessie Tift College in 1907 in honor of an alumna.
-In 1898, it became affiliated with the Georgia Baptist Convention.
-The name was shortened to Tift College in 1956.
+The college was founded in 1849 as Forsyth Female Collegiate Institute.

+In 1857 it was renamed Monroe College, the name was changed again to Bessie Tift College in 1907 in honor of alumna Bessie Willingham Tift.
+This name was shortened to Tift College in 1956.

+During the Great Depression, the college faced closure and faculty took a 70 percent pay cut to keep it open.

+In 1957, a plaque was placed on campus that recounted the history of the college, and is located at the intersection of Tift College Drive and Dungan Street in Forsyth.

-Tift College merged with Mercer University in Macon, Georgia in 1986.
+Tift College merged with Mercer University in June 1986.
+The final class numbered 191 students, and the endowment was $6.2 million.
 Mercer and the Tift College Alumnae Association joined together to form a partnership to preserve the legacy of Tift College.
 In 1987 the college was closed by Mercer.
 The Mercer University Board of Trustees voted to change the name of its School of Education to the Tift College of Education to carry on the educational legacy of Tift College.

 Over the years, Mercer has continued to maintain the heritage, identity and ideals of Tift College, most notably through the Tift College Scholars Program.
 The program honors a select group of young women at Mercer with scholarships and inclusion in one of the university's most distinguished scholastic organizations.

 In 2006, the governor announced plans to use the Forsyth campus for the headquarters of the Georgia Department of Corrections.
 After renovation of buildings for this purpose, the move took place in 2010.